British charity worker Nazanin Zaghari-Ratcliffe freed from Iran after nearly six years

 British Prime Minister Boris Johnson had also said earlier on Wednesday said that a negotiating team was at work in Tehran to free Zaghari-Ratcliffe.

+It was a long fight to free Zaghari-Ratcliffe, whose imprisonment has been a high-profile case in the U.K. for years.
+A BBC presenter choked up when announcing the news of her release.

+In 2017, Johnson, who was foreign secretary at the time, was widely criticized when he said Zaghari-Ratcliffe was “simply teaching people journalism” before her arrest — a claim her family and employer vehemently denied.
+Johnson later distanced himself from his remarks.

-Iran’s state-run Fars News Agency, calling Zaghari-Ratcliffe a “spy”, said in a report published Tuesday that her release had come after Britain had agreed to unfreeze more than $500 million in frozen Iranian funds, as well as to the release of an unnamed Iranian citizen imprisoned in the U.K. Fars said another dual British-Iranian citizen, Anousheh Ashouri, was also being freed.
+Iran’s state-run Fars News Agency, calling Zaghari-Ratcliffe a “spy,” said in a report published Tuesday that her release had come after Britain had agreed to unfreeze more than $500 million in frozen Iranian funds, as well as to the release of an unnamed Iranian citizen imprisoned in the U.K. Fars said another dual British-Iranian citizen, Anousheh Ashouri, was also being freed.

+The release offered another hopeful sign that a revival of the 2015 Iran nuclear deal could be imminent.
+Talks in Vienna focused on an agreement to restore the deal, which lapsed after President Donald Trump withdrew the United States in 2018, were put on hold last week after Russia made new demands related to the sanctions imposed as punishment for its invasion of Ukraine.

+But on Tuesday, Russian Foreign Minister Sergey Lavrov said those demands had been satisfied by language in the existing text of the draft agreement, which diplomats had been hoping to adopt earlier this month.
+He added that Russia still supports the restoration of the deal, known as the Joint Coordinated Plan of Action.

 Kareem Fahim in Istanbul contributed to this report.